-A minimum of 60 graduate credits are required to complete the PhD degree.
-For someone entering with a BS degree, this constitutes 36 credits in coursework, 9 credits in dissertation, and a minimum of 15 credits in reading and research.
-For those entering with an MS degree, they are required to complete a minimum of 18 credits in coursework, 9 credits in dissertation, and a minimum of 15 credits in reading and research.
-For those entering with a mMS degree, they are required to complete a minimum of 18 credits in coursework, 9 credits in dissertation, and a minimum of 15 credits in reading and research.
+A minimum of 60 graduate credits are required to complete the PhD degree in BME.
+For someone entering with a BS degree, this constitutes 36 credits in didactic coursework, 9 credits in dissertation, and a minimum of 15 credits in reading and research.
+For those entering with an MS degree or with Graduate credits (see Transfer of Credits Policy), they are required to complete a minimum of 18 credits in didactic coursework, 9 credits in dissertation, and a minimum of 33 credits in reading and research.
 Pre-requisite courses for applicants who do not have a BME degree are not counted as graduate credits.
 Reading and research credits can be earned by registering and attending a seminar series, workshop, conference, journal club, or simply carrying dissertation-related activities.
 A student can register for up to 9 credits of reading and research per semester during fall and spring semesters and up to 6 credits during the summer.
 Students should register for dissertation credits in the semester they intend to defend their dissertation.

-The graduate credits coursework should include formal courses as defined in the joint MU-MCW BME Graduate Bulletin and consist of:
+The graduate credits didactic coursework should include formal courses as defined at the end of this Handbook, and consist of:

-- Core course requirements: All doctoral students must complete courses that satisfy the following competencies: - Systems physiology (3 credits) (e.g. BIOL 5703, BIEN 5700, BIEN 5720, BIEN 6391, MCW Physiol 08204) - Biostatistical methods (3 credits) (e.g. MSCS 5720, MSCS 5740, MCW courses: BioStat 04224, BioStat 04231, BioStat 04232, BioStat 04233, BioStat 04364, BioStat 04365, BioStat 04371)

-- Biomedical signal processing (3 credits) (e.g. BIEN 5510, BIEN 6200, BIEN 6210, BIEN 6220, MCW Biophys 03240) - Research methodology and bioethics (1-3 credits) (e.g. BIEN 8110, BIEN 8120, MCW courses: BIOETHICS 10206, BIOETHICS 10207, BIOETHICS 10210, BIOETHICS 10222, BIOETHICS 10444A) - Advanced engineering mathematics (3 credits) (e.g. EECE 6010, MEEN 6101, BIEN 6500) - Computational and simulation methods (3 credits) (e.g. BIEN 5710, BIEN 6620, MCW courses: Physiol 08284, Physiol 08285)
+- Core course requirements (17 credits): All doctoral students must complete courses that satisfy the following competencies: - Systems physiology (3 credits) (e.g. BIOL 5703, BIEN 5700, BIEN 5720, BIEN 6391, MCW Physiol 08204) - ➤ Biostatistical methods (3 credits) (e.g. MSCS 5720, MSCS 5740, MCW courses: BioStat 04224, BioStat 04231, BioStat 04232, BioStat 04233, BioStat 04365) - ➤ Biomedical signal processing (3 credits) (e.g. BIEN 5510, BIEN 6200, BIEN 6210, BIEN 6220, MCW Biophys 03240) - ➤ Bioethics (2 credits) (MCW BIOETHICS 10222, MCW BIOETHICS 10444).
+Both courses (1 credit each) are required for all doctoral students.